robwhitby/xray/README.md

 ```

 ## Getting Started
-* Copy xray into the root directory of your project
+* Clone/copy/symlink xray into the root directory of your project
 * Create an HTTP app server pointing to the root directory of your project.
 * Check all is well at `http://server:port/xray/`
 * Write some tests..